lambdatoast/lambdatoast.github.com/_drafts/concrete-vs-abstract.md

 I have been told many times, in different ways, that "the abstract" has less to do with the real world than "the concrete", which supposedly deals with the practical, real world stuff.

-However, after asking a lot about it, and thinking a lot about it, I've concluded that such a view is not even wrong: it is utter nonsense.
-And I'm writing this article about it, because I think it matters that you know this.
-Otherwise it can mislead you into confused design of your computer programs.
+However, I've recently concluded that this is a nonsensical claim, and I'm writing this article about it, because I think it is important that you know this.
+Otherwise you can be misled into confused design of computer programs.

-I also want to recommend an already existing, more explicit, *and* familiar, language for talking about this subject, so that we stop propagating bad advice such as "don't abstract too much!"

-Countless times I've dealt with the consequences of innocently adopting such advice, as a maintainer of codebases.
+I also want to recommend an already existing, more explicit, *and* familiar language for talking about this subject, so that we stop propagating bad advice such as "don't abstract too much!".
+Countless times I've suffered, as a hired maintainer of software, the consequences of innocent adoption of such advice.

 ## On abstraction and the real world